davidekunno93/Workout-App-React/README.md

 4) BuildFinal page - when rep # goes from single to double digits the text shifts - make independent div container for # and center text? **DONE**

 5) Make pages responsive and fit to phone device

+6) Middle_back/Lower_back/Body_only - change render to no include the underscores

+7) Exercises that are duration based need mins/miles instead of reps. (i.e. planks, running)

+8) 200 char limit on workout description

+9) Review workout info before submitting?
+Ability to edit workout info in case of typo/mistake etc

+10) If title is empty - halt workout creation - must type in title of workout.. desc optional - maybe add required* indication on title

+11) Add ability to update workouts